 Bread is the very symbol of food, and learning that it can threaten your mental well-being may come as a shock to many.
 And, it’s not just the bread and pasta — other foods such as milk, rice and corn also release exorphins during digestion.

 Need another reason to stay away from gluten-containing grains?
-All grains are sprayed with RoundUp (glyphosate), a potent carcinogen, an excitotoxin to the brain, a toxic antibiotic that kills good bacteria, disrupts gut bacteria and alters the microbiome.
+All grains are sprayed with RoundUp (glyphosate), a potent carcinogen, an excitotoxin to the brain, a toxic antibiotic that kills good bacteria, disrupts gut bacteria, alters the microbiome, and escorts toxic heavy metals like aluminum to the brain.
 Besides wheat and grains, glyphosate is applied on barley, oats, canola, sunflower, flax, peas, soy beans, lentils, dry beans and sugar cane.

 RoundUp is destructive to the gut, liver, kidney, brain, immune system, and is linked to a myriad of chronic illnesses.
 RoundUp is a chelating agent, particularly chelating vital trace minerals such as magnesium, manganese, iron, molybdenum and colbalt from the body.